pymc-devs/pytensor/doc/tutorial/debug_faq.rst

     import numpy

-    import aesara
+    import pytensor

     # This is the current suggested detect_nan implementation to
     # show you how it work.
 That way, you can modify it for your
     # need.
 If you want exactly this method, you can use
-    # `aesara.compile.monitormode.detect_nan` that will always
+    # `pytensor.compile.monitormode.detect_nan` that will always
     # contain the current suggested version.

     def detect_nan(fgraph, i, node, fn):